-Confirm Biosciences has worked with many schools to help them develop a drug free school environment.
-Students that are involved in Extra curricular activities and athletics are usually asked to go through a mandatory drug and steroid test.
+Confirm BioSciences has worked with many schools to help them develop a drug free zone in school environments.
+Students that are involved in extra curricular activities and athletics are usually asked to go through a mandatory drug and steroid test.

 Alcohol is used by more young people in the United States than tobacco or illicit drugs.
 Current alcohol use among high school students remained steady from 1991 to 1999 and then decreased from 50% in 1999 to 42% in 2009.
 In 2009, 24% of high school students reported episodic heavy or binge drinking.

 Prescription medications most commonly abused by youth include pain relievers, tranquilizers, stimulants, and depressants.
 In 2009, 20% of U.S. high school students had ever taken a prescription drug, such as Oxycontin, Percocet, Vicodin, Adderall, Ritalin, or Xanax without a doctor’s prescription.

 Use of the drug ecstasy (MDMA) has seen a sharp increase among American teenagers at the end of the twentieth century, from 6 percent in 1996 up to 11 percent reporting having tried ecstasy in 2000.
 Indeed, at the beginning of the twenty-first century, ecstasy was used by more American teenagers than cocaine.